ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 We would also like to thank Carsten Bormann and Henk Birkholz for their help with the CDDL.

-Finally, we would like to thank the following reviewers for their feedback during the IESG evaluation phase: Sean Turner, Paul Kyzivat, Scott Hollenbeck, Luigi Iannone, Paul Wouters, Mohamed Boucadair, Gorry Fairhurst, Gunter Van de Velde, Ketan Talaulikar, and Yoshifumi Nishida
+Finally, we would like to thank the following reviewers for their feedback during the IESG evaluation phase: Sean Turner, Paul Kyzivat, Scott Hollenbeck, Luigi Iannone, Paul Wouters, Mohamed Boucadair, Gorry Fairhurst, Gunter Van de Velde, Ketan Talaulikar, Roman Danyliw, Deb Cooley, and Yoshifumi Nishida

 # C. Complete CDDL
 {: numbered='no'}